ko-sharon/AzSentinel/pages/guides/implementation.md

 </table>

 ### 2 - Enable Data Connectors
-{% include tip.html content="Refer to <a alt='SOCinaBOX' href='https://ko-sharon.github.io/AzSentinel/SOCinaBOX_overview.html'>SOC in a Box</a> for guidance on which data connectors to enable (based on data sources relevant to you)." %}
+{% include tip.html content="Refer to <a alt='SOCinaBOX' href='https://ko-sharon.github.io/AzSentinel/SOCinaBOX_overview.html'>SOC in a Box</a> for guidance on which Data Connectors to enable (based on data sources relevant to you)." %}

 <table>
 <colgroup>